Sarsaparilla Root

 FAQs

-- Is sarsaparilla the same as root beer?
 Not exactly.
-Sarsaparilla was one of several botanical flavoring agents in early root beer formulations, alongside sassafras, wintergreen, and others.
-Modern root beers typically use artificial flavoring.
-True sarsaparilla drinks, made from Smilax root, have their own distinct flavor profile.
+Sarsaparilla was one of several botanical flavoring agents used in early root-beer formulations, alongside sassafras, wintergreen, and others.
+Most modern root beers use artificial flavoring rather than the actual root.
+True sarsaparilla drinks, made from Smilax root, have their own distinct flavor and are a beverage tradition in their own right.

-- Is sarsaparilla related to sassafras?
-No. Sarsaparilla (Smilax species, Smilacaceae) and sassafras (Sassafras albidum, Lauraceae) are unrelated plants from different families.
-Both were used in early American beverages, but they are botanically and chemically distinct.
+No. Sarsaparilla (Smilax species, Smilacaceae) and sassafras (Sassafras albidum, Lauraceae) are unrelated plants from different botanical families.
+Both were used in early American beverages, which is the source of the confusion, but they are distinct in both botany and chemistry.